Technologicat/unpythonic/README.md

 Another important source of inspiration was [tco](https://github.com/baruchel/tco) by Thomas Baruchel, for thinking about the possibilities of TCO in Python.

 ## Python-related FP resources

+Python clearly wants to be an impure-FP language.
+A decorator with arguments *is a curried closure* - how much more FP can you get?

 - [Awesome Functional Python](https://github.com/sfermigier/awesome-functional-python), especially a list of useful libraries.
 Some picks: